Physics-informed neural networks for modeling rate- and temperature-dependent plasticity: Background on the Deformation Behavior of Elastic-viscoplastic Solids

-We briefly recall the system of nonlinear PDEs governing the behavior of elastic-viscoplastic solids under loads at small deformation.
-The reader is referred to standard textbooks \cite{gurtin_fried_anand_2010} for a detailed discussion on the thermodynamics and mechanics of continuous media.
-The equilibrium equation, in the absence of body and inertial forces, is written as
+In this section, we describe the nonlinear PDEs that govern the behavior of elastic-viscoplastic solids under loads at small deformation (see \cite{gurtin_fried_anand_2010} for further details).
+In the absence of body and inertial forces, the strong form of the mechanical equilibrium on a volumetric domain $\Omega$ can be expressed as